Looking for things to do in Lima Peru? I have ideas for you!

 After the tour of the market, we went to Mita Restaurant & Lounge, a Peruvian restaurant located at Calle Grimaldo del Solar 150 in the Miraflores District.

 Emma had purchased the items we would need for the cooking class, so everything was really fresh.
 It was a true Peruvian experience!
-We first made traditional cocktails with Pisco, a Peruvian alcohol.
-The most popular drink in Peru is the Pisco Sour, and it’s quite delicious!
+We first made traditional cocktails with Pisco Peruvian alcohol.
+The most popular drink in Peru is the Pisco Sour, and it's quite delicious!

 After making (and sampling) the cocktails, we made ceviche, which was heavenly!

 Next, we prepared a traditional dish called Causa, which I am so in love with.
-I’ve already bought a food ring so I can make it at home.
-Recipe coming soon!
+I love cooking classes because I can easily make the dish once I'm home!
+My family enjoyed this Shrimp Causa and it's so easy to make!

 I can't recommend this tour highly enough.
 It was an absolute blast and I wish I had plans to go back to Peru just so I could go on more Best Bite Food Tours!